ddragosd-demo-org/openwhisk-alexa-demo/README.md

 In this exercise we will configure Alexa to Respond back with "Hello" followed by your name after the skill is launched.

+### Step 1
-1. Add code to handle new sessions requests.
+Add code to handle new sessions requests.
 A LaunchRequest is an object that represents that a user made a request to an Alexa skill, but did not provide a specific intent.

 ```javascript
 // Create default handlers